The French name Belleaux first arose during the Medieval period in Normandy

 Notable amongst the family in this period was Remy (or Rémi) Belleau (1528-1577), a French Renaissance

 poet.
 François Belleau, born in Bray in 1679, was a famous poisoner.
-Gabriel de Belleau, of the ancient branch of the Norman family, was a squire, lord of Belleau, and is recorded in 1696, when...
-Another 73 words (5 lines of text) are included under the topic Early Belleaux Notables in all our PDF Extended History products and printed products wherever possible.
+Gabriel de Belleau, of the ancient branch of the Norman family, was a squire, lord of Belleau, and is recorded in 1696, when he registered his coat of arms.
+Joseph de Belleau was a...
+Another 62 words (4 lines of text) are included under the topic Early Belleaux Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Belleaux family to the New World and Oceana